derby-developers/api_doc/source/includes/_leaders.md

 --------- | --------- | -----------
-show | no | number of leaders to show (default: all) type | no | "winnings", "streaks", "wagers" (default: winnings)
+show | no | number of leaders to show (default: all) type | no | "winnings", "streaks", "wagers" (default: winnings) race_group_id | no | the id of a race group a leaderboard belongs to (defaults to none, giving you the global leaderboard)

 <aside class="notice">
   the "wagers" type leaderboard is what is used for trophies on the front end